Thoughts on Tipping Practices

 The tipping system has worked pretty well in restaurants for many years.
 But it has it's flaws.
 Although staff at some restaurants make a very solid living on tips, at other places tip-based income can be unpredictable.
 Additionally, gender, age and racial biases can skew outcomes for individuals.
 And the dynamic is complicated, with servers relying on their employment at an establishment to give them access to their wages, but relying on individual customers for those wages.
 We believe it's time to try some alternatives.

-The Public Option pays a starting wage of $15/hour and provides full-time (40 hours/week) work.
-We ask customers not to leave tips as our prices provide for living wages for all employees.
-If a customer leaves a tip, it will be added to a fund which will be donated to a local non-profit to be decided on by the staff.
+The Public Option pays a starting wage of $15/hour.
+We ask customers not to leave tips as we believe our prices can provide for living wages for all employees.

 Can this work?
 Will this model accrue a competitive advantage to The Public Option?
 Will we play a part in displacing a flawed incumbent system with something better?
 Or will we just crash and burn?
 Who knows?
 But as a wise fellow once said: "What's the worst that can happen....?"